 I’m beginning to see the trend with DC METAL, and that being that overall it’s turning out to be “hit or miss” every other issue.
-Now sure, this could be for me due to James Tynion IV’s writing, because he doesn’t do it for me at all.
+Now sure, this could [for me] due to James Tynion IV’s (writer) writing, because he doesn’t do it for me at all.
 This issue is definitely the day to BATMAN: THE MERCILESS #1‘s night– heh, pun not intended.

-In all fairness to Tynion, I do want to point out that Frank Tieri wrote the plot for this issue, and Tynion only wrote the dialogue.
+In all fairness to James, I do want to point out that Frank Tieri (plotter) wrote the plot for this issue, and James only wrote the dialogue.
 But it does feel that what lacked was the dialogue.
 It felt kind of hollow.
 There was a constant feeling like there was supposed to be weight to the severity of what we could see was going on, but there just wasn’t.

-I do, though, commend Tynion for writing spot on dialogue for “the Main Man” Lobo.
-Even despite that scene being one of the main ones that suffered from a lack of follow through…
+I do, though, commend James for writing spot on dialogue for “the Main Man” Lobo.
+Even despite that scene being one of the main ones that suffered from a lack of follow through,

-His art is the true crown of this issue, along with Tomeu Morey’s coloring of the issue.
-It definitely carries the overall product, and you get a version of the story that feels so much more impactful than the finished.
+His art is the true crown of this issue, along with Tomeu Morey’s (colorist) coloring of the issue.
+It definitely carries the overall product, and you get a version of the story that feels so much more impactful [than the finished.]

-This encounter was perhaps the only moment in the issue where I felt Tynion delivered that follow through, and the severity of the situation was there.
+This encounter was perhaps the only moment in the issue where I felt James deliver that follow through, and the severity of the situation was there.
 You could feel those steel hands closing around Bruce’s neck, and you could see that Bruce felt his back firmly against the wall.
-I wish that this issue had this intensity and presence from start to end.
+I wish that this issue had this intensity [and presence] from start to end.